francohaute/codenotes/moc/go.md

       have a build error.
     - Starting from 1.21, the toolchain can download the go version specified in the go.mod file if the installed go version is older.
+- Dependencies:
+    - Circular dependencies are a compile-time error.
+- Best practices:
+    - If the module is an application, put the main package at the root and all the logic in internal packages.
+    - If the module is a library, the root of the module should be a package whos name is the same as the repository.
+Don't use a hyphen in the name.